wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.II.5

 <p class=fip id=p5>
-5.&emsp;Nothing can prevail against a Son of God who commends his spirit into the Hands of his Father.
+5. Nothing can prevail against a Son of God who commends his spirit into the Hands of his Father.
 <sup>2</sup>By doing this the mind awakens from its sleep and remembers its Creator.
 <sup>3</sup>All sense of separation disappears.
 <sup>4</sup>The Son of God is part of the Holy Trinity, but the Trinity Itself is One.